reldrid3/Crop_Yield_Analysis/README.md

 The exploratory and analysis phases both took longer and were more complicated than we had originally planned for.

-## Communication Protocols
-Our group will utilize Slack, text messages, and Zoom meetings to keep communication open between all five group members.
-This way if a team member has a question or needs help outside of designated class meeting hours, they can post a message in slack, meet up with a team member(s) in Zoom or send a text for a more immediate response.
-One team member is in a different time zone, two hours behind the other team members; the team recognizes this potential issue and will plan meetings ahead of time utilizing evenings and weekends.
-Our group will divide tasks between the five group members and remain open to different forms of communication if necessary or if something is not working.

 ## Database

 ![Crop_Yield_Analysis Entity Relationship Diagram](https://user-images.githubusercontent.com/99676466/190865732-9dae519d-692a-49f6-81e4-330e7c46c578.png)